molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/chem/molecule/standardization/clean_mol_db.rst

     Verbosity level (default: 1; 0 -> no console output,
     1 -> print summary, 2 -> verbose, 3 -> extra verbose).

-The options *-a* and *-x* both take a list of chemical elements as argument.
+The options *-a* and *-x* both require a list of chemical elements as argument.
 Chemical element lists are specified in the form *<S>,...,<S>* where *<S>* is the symbol of a chemical element or generic atom type.
 Supported generic types are: